strt/bricks/readme.md

 ```

 ### BrowserSync
-To set a [BrowserSync](https://www.browsersync.io) configuration, add a `browserSync` property to the `bricks.config.js` file.
-The configuration will be forwarded directly to [BrowserSync](https://www.browsersync.io/docs/options).
+To set a `BrowserSync` configuration, add a `browserSync` property to the `bricks.config.js`.
+Visit the [BrowserSync documentation](https://www.browsersync.io/docs/options) for more detailed information.

 ```javascript
 // bricks.config.js